Wallace Rasmussen: Reputation

-When Forbes named Rasmussen one of the toughest CEOs in the U.S., during his tenure at Beatrice Foods, Rasmussen used one of Terkel's interviews as a platform from which to issue his public response: "Forbes was listing the toughest CEOs in the country, and I was in that article.
-They had me saying, "Do unto others before they do unto you."
-[Laughs] I don't know whether I should have been happy with that, but I was OK.
+When Forbes named Rasmussen one of the toughest CEOs in the US, during his tenure at Beatrice Foods, Rasmussen used one of Terkel's interviews as a platform from which to issue his public response: "Forbes was listing the toughest CEOs in the country, and I was in that article.
+They had me saying, 'Do unto others before they do unto you.'
+I don't know whether I should have been happy with that, but I was OK.
 You have to show strength.
-Any sign of weakness and people are going to take advantage of you."
+Any sign of weakness and people are going to take advantage of you".

 Post-retirement

 After his retirement from Beatrice, Rasmussen settled in Nashville, Tennessee, where he held seats on several corporate boards, including the boards of Dollar General, Clayton Homes, Shoney's and Commerce Union Bank.

 Governor Lamar Alexander appointed Rasmussen chairman of the Tennessee Board of Corrections Commission where he served a period of three years.